Developing travel itineraries

 6. Customisation

-To streamline this process, add optional travel experiences, transport means or accommodations to your itinerary.
-This makes it easier for customers to see the possibilities and make better choices.
-Clearly communicate customization is possible and also highlight more responsible add-on options to influence their behaviour.
+To make this process easier, include optional travel experiences, transportation choices, or accommodations in your itinerary.
+This helps customers visualise the possibilities and make informed decisions.
+Clearly communicate that customisation is available, and also highlight responsible add-on choices to encourage more responsible decisions.

 7. Support the local economy

-Good tourism supports and empowers the local economy.
-As a tour operator, you have influence on where your travellers spend their money.
-You can make sure your travellers also create positive impact during their trip.
-You can either include this in your itinerary (recommended for group travel) but also add this as tip for individual travellers.
+Responsible tourism plays a significant role in supporting and empowering local economies.
+As a travel businesses you have the power to influence your travellers where they spend their money.
+You can make sure they create a positive impact during their trip.
+You can either include this in your itineraries, which is ideal for group travel, or provide suggestions to individual travellers.

 Reading tip